 The Route: the SR39 starts in Morgex in the Aosta valley of Italy and climbs for 10.5km at an average of 9.8%.
 Top and tail the start and finish and you can have metric perfection of 10km at 10%.
 It’s also known as the Col d’Arpy.

 The Feel: the start passes a mineral water bottling plant, a cue to take drink because it’ll be harder in 30 seconds.
 The road passes a few houses and apartment blocks, the road kicks up to 10% and disappears into woodland.
-The early slopes over 10% may tempt you into trying to overcome the gradient in the hope it’ll ease back but it never will.
-It’s relentlessly steep and for much of the way winds up through quiet woodland.
+The early slopes over 10% may tempt you into trying to overcome the gradient with force in the hope it’ll ease back but it never will.
+It’s relentlessly steep.

 The Verdict: 10km at 10%.
 There are steeper climbs and there are longer climbs but few roads are as steep for as long.
-It’s easier than the Zoncolan and perhaps comparable to France’s Mont du Chat and the Mortirolo in stats and because it rarely offers a great view, although the San Carlo feels faster thanks to the wide road: it’s breathtaking because of gravity rather than scenery.
+It’s easier than the Zoncolan and perhaps comparable to France’s Mont du Chat and the Mortirolo in stats and because it rarely offers a great view, although the San Carlo feels faster thanks to the wide and regular road: it’s breathtaking because of gravity rather than scenery.
 It makes for the perfect training climb as it’s steep and steady, a pure test of Watts per kilo and all on a smooth road allowing for a high VAM and comparisons between efforts on different days.
-Only for a gym it’s a remote one compared to hubs like Monte Serra or the Col de la Madone.
-Otherwise it’s not the most scenic, nor loaded with sporting history, but its merit is an alternative route up the Col du Petit San Bernard, a severe challenge to the main road but quiet.
+Only for a gym it’s remote compared to hubs like Monte Serra or the Col de la Madone.
+Otherwise it’s not the most scenic, nor loaded with sporting history, but its merit is an alternative route up the Col du Petit San Bernard which it joins later, although a harder option.

 Ride more: once at the top you can continue and descent to La Thuile where you can either go up to the Col de Petit San Bernard and France, or back down to the valley and for Morgex to complete a 30km loop.
 Or start exploring the roads that run perpendicular to the valley such as the scenic Val Ferret to your north above Courmayeur or several below which lead you into the aptly named Gran Paradiso park, with near-empty roads where you’ll likely see more Ibex than people.